webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ICE (Interactive Connectivity Establishment) is a protocol that pre-dates WebRTC.
 ICE allows the establishment of a connection between two Agents.
 These Agents could be in the same network, or on the other side if the world.
 ICE is the solution to establishing a direct connection without a central server.

 The real magic here is 'NAT Traversal' and TURN Servers.
-These two concepts all you to communicate with an IP/Port that you can't connect to because it's in another subnet.
+These two concepts all you to communicate with an IP/Port is in another subnet.
+This is where STUN and TURN come i t play.
 We will explore these topics in depth later.

 Once ICE successfully connects, WebRTC then moves on to establishing an encrypted transport.
 This transport is used for the audio, video and data.